madebits/madebits.github.io/r/linux-csman.md

 * The size to use can be only in units of M or G (for MiB, GiB, as powers of 1024).

 * If secret file exists, you will be asked to reuse it or overwrite it (create it new).
 If secret file is `--` then per convention no secret file is used and encryption key is directly generated after hashing from password.
-This is ok for quick things up and now, but it is no more possible to change the container password.
-With secret files, password changes, or using more than one password is possible.
+This is ok for quick things up and now, but it is not possible to change the container password.
+With secret files, password change or using more than one password are possible.

-* The `-cf ... ---` can be used to pass EXT4 options for file system creation, such as, the number of *inodes* to use `-N 1000` (or `-T small`), or the EXT4 volume label `-L VOL1` (see `man mkfs.ext4`).
+* The `-cf ... ---` can be used to pass EXT4 options for file system creation, such as, the number of *inodes* to use `-N 1000` (or `-T small`), or the EXT4 volume label `-L VOL1`.
+See `man mkfs.ext4`.

 If container file exists, you be asked if you want to overwrite its data (in this case specified size will be ignored), or to just re-create the file system, or press *Enter* to abort and keep existing file data.
 You may choose to create only file system if file is already created with random data, or you plan to overwrite free space with zeros later from within the encrypted container once mounted.

-* The container file will be created, overwritten with random data, and formated with a new EXT4 file system.
+The container file will be created, overwritten with random data, and formated with a new EXT4 file system.
 You will asked to re-enter the password the first time encrypted container is opened for file-system creation.

 Encrypting a device (disk partition) is similar: